WGAC (AM): History

 In 1940, WGAC signed on the air.
-It originally broadcast on 1210 kilocycles at only 250 watts, a fraction of its current power.
+It originally broadcast on 1210 kHz at 250 watts, a fraction of its current power.
 It was owned by Twin States Broadcasting.
-WGAC was an NBC Blue Network affiliate, carrying its schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio."
+WGAC was an NBC Blue Network affiliate, carrying its schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".

 In 1941, after the enactment of the North American Regional Broadcasting Agreement (NARBA), WGAC moved to AM 1240.
 A few years later, WGAC got approval from the Federal Communications Commission (FCC) to move to 580 kHz, with a big increase in power, 5,000 watts by day and 1,000 watts at night.
 The Blue Network became the ABC Radio Network.

-In 1978, the Beasley Broadcast Group acquired WGAC-AM and later, added an FM station (95.1) which is licensed to Harlem, Ga. and simulcasts the WGAC-AM programing.
+In 1978, the Beasley Broadcast Group acquired WGAC and later, added an FM station (WGAC-FM 95.1) as a simulcast.